MightyCode/GDMC2022/README.md

 One murderer/Spy often takes place in the village with war status, so be sure to look around for any clue.
 The murderer will be happy on a destroyed village by the war.
 Its hiding place will get bigger.

-Each village has its own money system, which villagers use to sell items to the player.
+Each village has its own currency system, which villagers use to sell items to the player.
 In addition, villages can be linked by trade pacts.
-The material system is not fully used but is represents the power of the village for commercial purposes.
+The material system is not fully used, but the power of the village for commercial purposes.

 __A chest will be placed 20 blocks above the ground containing information about generated settlement(s)__ The position of all village will be indicated on the terminal too.